FreshSupaSulley/CensorCraft/README.md

 Install it on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/censorcraft)!
 See the [wiki](https://github.com/FreshSupaSulley/CensorCraft/wiki) for setup instructions.

 # How it works
-When you first try to join a world, you'll be asked to download a whisper model to your client config folder (see models below).
-When in-game, your audio feed is captured and transcribed locally in real-time.
-If you speak a forbidden word, all sorts of punishment may be incurred.
-Punishments are set by the server admin.
+When you first try to join a world, you'll be asked to download a [whisper.cpp](https://github.com/ggml-org/whisper.cpp) model to your client config folder.
+When in-game, that model is used to transcribe your voice in real-time.
+If you speak a forbidden word, punishments are ran, and they are set by the server admin.

 This mod comes with a handful of default punishments, but it's extendable with plugins.